charith9422/my-test-app-gapstar/README.md

+# Getting Started with COUNTER app

-## USE BELOW COMMANDS FOR EXECUTION ORDERLY MANNER
+## USE BELOW COMMANDS FOR EXECUTION IN ORDERLY MANNER

 ### `npm install`

 ### `npm start`

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

+#### Inside src folder there will be Counter.tsx component